-Before installing the Weber engine in car, I again resorted to a review of photos of the original Daytonas in situations wehere the chassis details coulbe be more easily seen.
-In all of the photos, there was a "releaved" portion of the crossmember directly at the transmission mounting bracket point.
-All of the cars varied, but they all had it in one form or another.
-I use the term "releaved" to simply describe the result.
-Basically, it appears that the top of the crossmember on most of the cars was simply beat slightly lower with a large hammer after being suitably softened by a oxy-acetylene torch.
-Remember these cars where race cars so sometimes finess was not in the equation; it was often the result tha tcounted most.
+Before installing the Weber engine in car, I again resorted to a review of photos of the original Daytonas in situations where the chassis details could be be more easily seen.
+In all of the photos I have seen, the crossmember directly behind the transmission mounting bracket has been modified tomake it slghtly lower.
+All of the cars varied, but they all had the modification to the crossmember in one form or another.
+It appears that the top of the crossmember was beaten with a large hammer after being suitably softened by an oxy-acetylene torch.
+Remember these cars where race cars, so sometimes finess was not in the equation.
+The apparent goal was to provide more room to for the transmission installation.

-I chose to stick with the original approach (although I did try to use a little more refined approach to creating the crossmember relief.
-I cut a section out of the tube and welded in a new section.
+I decided to recreate the original crossmember modification (although I did try to use a slightly more refined method in lowering the center section of the crossmember).
+I cut a section out of the tube and welded in a new lower filler piece.
 The first photo shows the cross tube revision in progress and the second shows the tube after the surgery.

-As a footnote to this section, it appears that at least two of the most accurate Daytona recreation manufacturers have resorted to adding a removable secton in the 3" chassis transmission crossmember to resolve the difficultiies of engine and transmission installation and removal.
+As a footnote to this section, it appears that at least two of the most accurate Daytona recreation manufacturers have incorporated a removable section in the 3" transmission crossmember to minimize the difficultiies of engine and transmission installation and removal.

 The result is the center portion of the transmission crossmember (including the transmission mounting bracket) may be easily removed.
 With the transmission crossmember removed, there is adequate room to install the engine and transmission as a unit or to remove / install the transmission (without engine removal) from under the car.
 This approach appears to be both conceptually simple and effective.